-This chapter provides an overview of X.500 distributed operations, and describes how to configure the ViewDS Directory System Agent (DSA) with knowledge of other DSAs to allow distributed operations.
+This chapter provides an overview of X.500 distributed operations.
+It describes how to configure the ViewDS Directory System Agent (DSA) with knowledge of other DSAs to allow distributed operations.
 That is, to allow a DSA to contact other DSAs to satisfy a user operation.

-It also describes how to configure the DSA for replication, so that a DSA can supply a copy of its data to another DSA or hold a copy of data mastered in another DSA (in accordance with X.525).
+It also describes how to configure the DSA for replication.
+This allows a DSA to supply a copy of its data to another DSA, or hold a copy of data mastered in another DSA (in accordance with X.525).